jjgold012/lab-project-fairness/README.md

 python fairness_project/start.py fairness_project/options/<any options json file>
 ```

-Or you can create your own option file:
+Or you can create your own option file.
+Here's an example:
 ```
 {
   "description":      "compas dataset with protected value race",   #Description of the problem